 Psychotherapy is the most popular and common form of therapy and counseling.
-Many people find that talking about their challenges in a constructive and thoughtful manner can be helpful in figuring out how to move forward with their life and reconcile various life events.
+Many people find that talking about their challenges in a constructive and thoughtful manner can be helpful in figuring out how to move forward with their lives and reconcile various life events.
 It allows each person to go at their own pace to take in those things that may be difficult to see or address in large chunks.

 Psychotherapy can be done once and up to three times a week depending on the client and their circumstances.
 The frequency can also decrease to twice or once per month.

-There are a number of theories that a psychotherapist can use to help their client find clarity and peace: self-psychology, drive theory, object-relations theory, Cognitive Behavioral therapy (CBT), Jungian, relational theory, and interpersonal therapy, just to name a few.
+There are a number of theories that a psychotherapist can use to help their client find clarity and peace: self-psychology, drive theory, object-relations theory, Cognitive Behavioral Therapy (CBT), Jungian, relational theory, and interpersonal therapy, just to name a few.

 While I am versed in all of the above and then some, one isn't better than another; some therapists simply have a preference for a particular treatment modality.
 My preference is self-psychology and Jungian theory but I use the best-suited modality to meet the needs of each client/patient.